zsellera/openstint/docs/transponder-protocol.md

 <transponder_id[23:16]> <transponder_id[15:8]> <transponder_id[7:0]> <crc8> 0x00
 ```

+Details:
+ * CRC8 is the [liquid-dsp](https://liquidsdr.org/) implementation.
+Transponder's bytes are processed in big-endian byte order.
-The tailing `0x00` 8 bits are required by the viterbi trellis to decode the message.
+ * The tailing `0x00` 8 bits are required by the viterbi trellis to decode the message.

 After the K=9 convolutional encoder, this structure has the following error characteristic: